-Reached by a steep staircase, Green Bowl Beach is an untarnished beach with no vendors or shops.
+Reached by a steep staircase (go figure, right?), Green Bowl Beach is an untarnished beach with no vendors or shops.
 The view from the top is also said to be spectacular.

 Uluwatu, Bali Map

-On the map, we have indicated where the beach is located, as well as the access point.
+On our Uluwatu Beach Map, we have indicated where the beach is located, as well as the access point.
 All beaches mentioned in the post are pinned on the map.
-Click here for our Uluwatu Beaches Map online.
-Use this link for an Uluwatu surf map and info.
+Check out our Uluwatu Beaches Map online.
+You can also read this article with additional Uluwatu surf and info.

 ULUWATU BEACH MAP KEY: The Blue markers indicate our favorite beach locations.
 The Green markers indicate the access point for said beach.
 The Red markers indicate other beaches in the area.

-Want more than just Uluwatu beaches?
-Our complete list of Things To Do in Uluwatu is coming soon!
+Looking for more than just the Best Uluwatu beaches?
+Our complete list of Things To Do in Uluwatu is for you!

 Getting Around Uluwatu, Bali

-There are a few ways to get around Uluwatu: taxis, scooters, walking.
+Once we made our way to Uluwatu from Canggu, there were a few options to just get around Uluwatu: taxis, scooters, walking.
 Since taxi rides are astronomically priced and we don’t ride scooters, we walked.
 Although it kept us from venturing too far from our accommodations, we didn’t mind roaming Uluwatu on foot.
 If you do hire a scooter, keep in mind that you will need to pay a small fee for parking at most beach access lots.

 During our visit to Uluwatu, we stayed at D’Padang Homestay, a centrally located hotel with 16-units and two pools.
 What we liked most about D’Padang was the affordable room, included breakfast, friendly staff, refreshing pools and the adorable on-site puppy named Poke.
 We loved staying at D’Padang, but there are many places to stay in Uluwatu, Bali.
 Whether you are looking for a beachfront Uluwatu surf resort or an inexpensive place to crash, we recommend starting your search on Booking.com – like we do!

-- Don’t forget your beach essentials!
+- Don’t forget to pack your beach essentials!
 Make sure you bring good sunscreen, a wide-brimmed travel hat, polarized sunglasses and insect repellent for your Bali trip.

-- Uluwatu is a walkable city…but only if you have the right shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+- Uluwatu is a walkable city…but only if you have the right travel shoes!
+Be sure to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip – and if you want good pictures of surfers, you will need a camera with a good lens.
-We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+- We’re certain you’ll be snapping tons of photos during your Bali trip – and if you want the best pictures of Uluwatu surfers, you will need a real camera with a good lens.
+We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - Want videos from the water?
 Invest in a GoPro for your trip – or a similar (less expensive!) waterproof action camera.

-- It’s always a good idea to have a guidebook when visiting a foreign country!
+- Whether you travel with a backpack or a suitcase, it’s always a good idea to have a great day bag and a trusted guidebook when visiting new destinations.

 We want to know: What is your favorite Uluwatu Beach?
 Is there anything you would add to our list of best beaches in Uluwatu, Bali?
 Give us your best tips and advice in the comments below!